 For example, perhaps you’re using FedEx, UPS, or a less-than-truckload carrier.
 If so, the chances are high that you’re overspending on shipping.
 With the right partner, you can get to the bottom of where you’re overspending.
 Submit shipping invoices, uncover where you’re overspending, and realize the benefits of savings.
 For example, Shipware has negotiated thousands of FedEx, UPS, and LTL contracts, saving clients an average of 19 percent.
 Sometimes these high costs are at the last mile, and effectively identifying and managing these areas can make a big impact on the bottom line.

 In addition, you can use already established services such as FedEx SmartPost or UPS SurePost that focus on reducing these last mile costs.
 These services use the U.S. Postal Service, which already visits most addresses daily, to drive down costs and optimize last mile logistics.

 The Future of Last Mile Logistics

 Disruption leverages technology to not only change how things are done but also accomplish those tasks with greater efficiency.
 And in the future, disruption has the power to affect that last mile of shipping.
 For example, Uber was a major disruptor in the transportation industry.
 It discovered the back seat of many cars was empty and that people wanted more options for getting to their destinations.
 Technology was the disruptor that opened the doors to additional options.

-The key is linking strategic thinking with technology to make those last steps more efficient and cost-effective.
-For example, a one- or two-delivery drop-off can be more expensive than a delivery that has five to ten stops that are logically planned.
+A one- or two-delivery drop-off can be more expensive than a delivery with five to ten stops that are logically planned.
 So how can we become more efficient?
 Technology has the power to disrupt the status quo and create maximum efficiencies for last mile logistics.
 The key is to identify those solutions and find the right ways for your business to maximize efficiency and create additional savings.